Hidden moisture in walls causing bubbling paint, yellow stains, and warped baseboard near window

 What moisture level is dangerous for drywall?

 Moisture levels that remain elevated compared to nearby dry areas may indicate potential damage.
-Exact thresholds vary depending on the material.
-For detailed moisture percentage ranges and safe thresholds, see our guide on moisture levels that indicate water damage.
+Exact thresholds vary by material.
+For drywall, wood, and wall-reading ranges, see moisture levels that indicate water damage.